bparanj/Essential-TDD/book/KindlePublishing/rails4quickly/lesson_10.markdown

 ### Step 4 ###

 Install sqlitemanager firefox plugin.
+You can find it here: https://addons.mozilla.org/en-US/firefox/addon/sqlite-manager/

 Let's now see the structure of the comments table.

 ### Step 5 ###